-Consequences of a Respondent's Non-compliance
+6.7 Consequences of a respondent's non-compliance

 Failure to comply with the terms of an injunction may be contempt of court.
 A person held in contempt may be imprisoned, fined and/or have their assets seized.
 A company in contempt may be fined and/or have its assets seized and the directors may also be imprisoned, fined and/or have their assets seized.
-Further, or in the alternative, the Court may impose case management sanctions on a non-compliant respondent such as unless orders and, eventually, debarring orders and strike out.